Global Botanic Garden Fund

-The Global Botanic Garden Fund will also distribute earmarked grant funding:
+The Global Botanic Garden Fund will also administer named grant funding:

 The BGCI/ArbNet Partnership Programme

-The BGCI/ArbNet Partnership Programme is an international partnership building initiative that aims to facilitate the exchange of knowledge, skills and resources within the botanic garden and arboreta community.
-Grant applications through BGCI/ArbNet Partnership Programme funding must satisfy the following conditions :
+The BGCI/ArbNet Partnership Programme is an international partnership building initiative that aims to facilitate the exchange of knowledge, skills and resources within the botanic garden and arboretum community.
+Grant applications requesting BGCI/ArbNet Partnership Programme funding must satisfy the following conditions :